trimstray/nginx-admins-handbook/doc/SSL_TLS_BASICS.md

 Fixed Diffie-Hellman (`ECDH` and `DH`) on the other hand uses the same Diffie-Hellman key every time.
 Without any DH exchange, you can only use `RSA` in encryption mode.

 These parameters aren't secret and can be reused; plus they take several seconds to generate.
 The `openssl dhparam ...` step generates the DH params (mostly just a single large prime number) ahead of time, which you then store for the server to use.

+##### What exactly is the purpose of these DH Parameters?

+I will quote some [great answers](https://security.stackexchange.com/questions/94390/whats-the-purpose-of-dh-parameters):

+  > _These parameters define how OpenSSL performs the Diffie-Hellman (DH) key-exchange.
+As you stated correctly they include a field prime p and a generator g.
+The purpose of the availability to customize these parameter is to allow everyone to use his/her own parameters for this.
+This can be used to prevent being affected from the Logjam attack (which doesn't really apply to 4096 bit field primes)._

+  > _The parameters `p` and `g` define the security of this key-exchange.
+A larger `p` will make finding the shared secret `K` a lot harder, defending against passive attackers._

+  > _Finding such primes is really computational intense and can't be afforded on each connection, so they're pre-computed._

+  > _It's no risk publishing them.
+In fact they're sent out for every key-exchange that involves some Diffie-Hellman (DH) key exchange.
+There are even a few such parameters standardized for example in [RFC 5114 - Additional Diffie-Hellman Groups for Use with IETF Standards](https://tools.ietf.org/html/rfc5114) <sup>[IETF]</sup>._

 #### Certificates